 In December 2011, the FASB issued ASU 2011-11, Balance Sheet (Topic 210): Disclosures about Offsetting Assets and Liabilities.
 The amendments in this update affect all entities that have financial instruments and derivative instruments that are either (1) offset in accordance with either Section 210-20-45 or Section 815-10-45 or (2) subject to an enforceable master netting arrangement or similar agreement.
 The requirements amend the disclosure requirements on offsetting in Section 210-20-50.
 This information will enable users of an entity's financial statements to evaluate the effect or potential effect of netting arrangements on an entity's financial position, including the effect or potential effect of rights of setoff associated with certain financial instruments and derivative instruments in the scope of this update.
 An entity is required to apply the amendments for annual reporting periods beginning on or after January 1, 2013, and interim periods within those annual periods.
 An entity should provide the disclosures required by those amendments retrospectively for all comparative periods presented.
-The Company is currently evaluating the impact the adoption of the standard will have on the Company's financial statements.
+This ASU is not expected to have a significant impact on the Company's financial statements.